Cat Information

 What are the Symptoms of Ear Mites in cats?

 If you have a look inside the ear of an infected cat you will see dark reddish brown or black debris throughout the ear canal which has been described as looking like coffee grounds.
-This debris comprises of ear wax, blood and Ear mites are visible to the naked eye and can be seen as white dots among the dark debris.
+This debris comprises of ear wax and blood.
+Ear mites are visible to the naked eye (but can be seen better with a magnifying glass) and can be seen as white dots among the dark debris.
 You may even see them moving around.

 Your vet will look in your cat's ear with a magnifying instrument called an otoscope and may inspect the debris from the ear under a microscope for a more definite diagnosis.
 Ear mite infections can be serious if left untreated resulting in damage to the ear canals and eardrums and leaving deformity of the ears and possible deafness.